 As part of the registration process, all students must complete the Nova Southeastern University Student Enrollment Agreement (SEA) once per academic year or risk being dropped from their courses.
-Additional information about the SEA can be found here, Student Enrollment Agreement (SEA) (nova.edu).
 A registration hold on a student's account does not prevent the student from completing the SEA.
 Students are encouraged to register online via SharkLink.
-Students who do not know their SharkLink username ID and password should visit www.nova.edu/resources/nsuidentity.html.